Make Any Cut of Meat Taste Amazing with a Quick Brine

 Then you can just let the brining meat sit while you prepare the rest of the meal.
-Ideal brining time is about a half an hour, but I’ve found that even a 15 minute brine makes a difference.
+Ideal brining time is about a half an hour, but I’ve found that even a 15-minute brine makes a difference.
 The meat cooks up juicier and with more flavor than it does otherwise.
-You can also brine for longer, but after about 2 hours, the meat can start to get a bit mushy.
+You can also brine for longer, but after about two hours, the meat can start to get a bit mushy.

 Cook the meat any way you like once it’s been brined.
 Grilling, broiling, pan-searing are all fine options with brined cuts.

 Do you ever brine your meat before cooking it?